cosmos/cosmos-sdk/docs/learn/beginner/01-tx-lifecycle.md

 ### Validation

 Preliminary checks are performed.
 These include signature verification to ensure the transaction hasn't been tampered with and checking if the transaction meets the minimum fee requirements, which is handled by the AnteHandler.
 The Antehandler is invoked during the `runTx` method in `BaseApp`.

+#### Types of Transaction Checks

+During the transaction lifecycle, full-nodes perform a series of checks to validate transactions before they are finalized in a block.
+These checks are categorized into stateless and stateful checks.

+**Stateless Checks**:
+Stateless checks are validations that do not require access to the state of the blockchain.
+They are computationally inexpensive and can be performed by light clients or offline nodes.
+Examples include:

+* Ensuring addresses are not empty.
+* Enforcing nonnegative values for transaction fields.
+* Validating the format of the data in the transaction.

+**Stateful Checks**:
+Stateful checks involve validating transactions against the current committed state of the blockchain.
+These checks are more computationally intensive as they require access to the state.
+Examples include:

+* Verifying that the account has sufficient funds.
+* Checking that the sender has the necessary permissions for the transaction.
+* Ensuring that the transaction does not result in any state conflicts.

+Full-nodes use these checks during the validation process to quickly reject invalid transactions, minimizing wasted computational resources.
+Further validation occurs during the transaction execution phase, where transactions are fully executed.

 #### ValidateBasic (deprecated)